 - and more.

-One method of helping with children’s problems is by using Lifespan Integration: for info please click here.
-This therapy approach is very useful at helping a child or adolescent to resolve and heal the after-effects of parental divorce, the death of a parent/loved one, birth difficulties or trauma, a serious illness or accident, or any other adverse, negative, or traumatic events they may have experienced.
+Firstly, one method of helping with children’s problems is by using Lifespan Integration: for info please click here.
+This therapy approach is very useful at helping a child or adolescent to resolve and heal the after-effects of e.g. parental divorce, the death of a parent/loved one, a serious illness or accident, a significant medical procedure, or any other adverse, negative or traumatic events they may have experienced.

-For younger children, the therapy is carried out with one or both parents/carers in attendance but attention is focused on the child.
+Younger children will have therapy with one or both parents/carers in attendance but attention is focused on the child.
 Children and adolescents usually respond very well to this therapy.
 This therapy is suitable for most children aged between 8 and 18 years of age although it may be possible to offer the therapy to children outside of this age range.

 If the problem your young child or teenager is experiencing is not listed above please contact me to discuss the situation.

-Please Note: Unless your child or teen has experienced a ‘one off’ significant, negative event (such as those noted above) it is extremely rare to have anxiety-related problems without there being existing or past problems within the family unit – perhaps a parent with a serious illness or their own emotional problems; or perhaps a parent with a drink (or other) problem; or redundancy and money worries; or some other stresses/upsets.
-It may therefore be the case that the best results will be obtained with either one or both parents receiving some form of therapy help themselves so that they are then in a really good place to help their child/teen one-on-one with their problems: the best way forward will be discussed and decided on during the first meeting.
+It may therefore be the case that the best results will be obtained with either one or both parents receiving some form of therapy help themselves.
+This will then help them to be in a better place to help their child/teen one-on-one with their problems.
+The best way forward will be discussed and decided on during the first meeting.

 - Stress Busting for Children by Rita Sparks